 Sussan Ley MP – Federal Minister for Environment

 Member for Farrer, Sussan Ley has received the stand alone Environment portfolio after former Minister Melissa Price kept tight lips during the election campaign.

-Best known in the broader community for buying an $800,000 investment property on a tax -payer funded work trip, Sussan Ley’s electorate extends throughout the Riverina.
-From Albury, along the Murray river to the SA border, and then up the Murrumbidgee to Griffith, she represents the heartland of river country.
+Sussan Ley’s electorate extends throughout the Riverina from Albury, along the Murray river to the SA border, and then up the Murrumbidgee to Griffith, she represents the heartland of river country.